This statement applies to www.obr.uk.

 - some heading elements are not consistent

-- there’s a limit to how far you can magnify the charts on our Forecast in-depth pages
+- there’s a limit to how far you can magnify third-party embedded interactive charts and maps, and some cannot be fully navigated by using a keyboard

 If you need information in a different format email [email protected] and tell us: